-Negligence (Against the Supervisor Defendants, Defendant White, Defendant Morley, and Defendant Minter-Brooks in Their Individual Capacities)
+Negligence (Against the Supervisor Defendants, Defendant White, and Defendant Minter-Brooks in Their Individual Capacities)

-234. Plaintiffs repeat and reallege the foregoing paragraphs as if the same were fully set forth at length herein.
+252. Plaintiffs repeat and reallege the foregoing paragraphs as if the same were fully set forth at length herein.

-235. The Supervisor Defendants, Defendant White, Defendant Morley, and
+253. The Supervisor Defendants, Defendant White, and Defendant Minter-

-Defendant Minter-Brooks owed a duty of care to Plaintiffs as residents of the Union Avenue
+Brooks owed a duty of care to Plaintiffs as residents of the Union Avenue IRA.

-IRA.

-236. The Supervisor Defendants, Defendant White, Defendant Morley, and them to be abused and neglected through their negligent hiring, supervision, training, discipline, and retention of staff at the Union Avenue IRA.
+254. The Supervisor Defendants, Defendant White, and Defendant Minterneglected through their negligent hiring, supervision, training, discipline, and retention of staff at the Union Avenue IRA.

-Defendant Minter-Brooks breached the duty of care that they owed to Plaintiffs by allowing serious and unnecessary injuries as hereinbefore described.
+Brooks breached the duty of care that they owed to Plaintiffs by allowing them to be abused and serious and unnecessary injuries as hereinbefore described.

-237. This breach of the duty of care was the proximate cause of Plaintiffs'
+255. This breach of the duty of care was the proximate cause of Plaintiffs'

-238. As a direct and proximate result of the misconduct and abuse of authority detailed above, Plaintiffs sustained the damages hereinbefore alleged.
+256. As a direct and proximate result of the misconduct and abuse of authority detailed above, Plaintiffs sustained the damages hereinbefore alleged.

-SEVENTH CAUSE OF ACTION

-New York State Human Rights Law (Against the Staff Defendants, the Supervisor Defendants, Defendant White, Defendant Morley, and Defendant Minter-Brooks in Their Individual Capacities)
+SIXTH CAUSE OF ACTION New York State Human Rights Law (Against the Staff Defendants and Defendant Linder in Their Individual Capacities)

-239. Plaintiffs repeat and reallege the foregoing as if the same were fully set forth at length herein.
+257. Plaintiffs repeat and reallege the foregoing as if the same were fully set forth at length herein.

-240. At all times relevant hereto, the Union Avenue IRA was a "housing accommodation" as defined by N.Y.
+258. At all times relevant hereto, the Union Avenue IRA was a "housing accommodation" as defined by N.Y.
 Executive Law § 292(10) and a "publicly-assisted housing accommodation" as defined by N.Y.
 Executive Law § 292(11).

-241. At all times relevant hereto, the Staff Defendants, the Supervisor Defendants, Defendant White, Defendant Morley, and Defendant Minter-Brooks were agents and/or employees of the Union Avenue IRA's owner, lessee, sub-lessee, assignee, and/or managing agent, and/or were agents and/or employees of some other person having the right to sell, rent, or lease a housing accommodation.
+259. At all times relevant hereto, the Staff Defendants and Defendant Linder were agents and/or employees of the Union Avenue IRA's owner, lessee, sub-lessee, assignee, and/or managing agent, and/or were agents and/or employees of some other person having the right to sell, rent, or lease a housing accommodation.

-242. Plaintiffs are disabled within the meaning of the New York State Human Rights Law.
+260. Plaintiffs are disabled within the meaning of the New York State Human Rights Law.

-243. The acts and omissions of the Staff Defendants, the Supervisor Defendants, Defendant White, Defendant Morley, and Defendant Minter-Brooks as hereinbefore described, including without limitation failing to provide Plaintiffs with necessary and proper care and supervision, abusing and neglecting Plaintiffs, failing to detect and remedy the abuse and neglect of Plaintiffs, and failing to properly supervise one another, constituted discrimination against Plaintiffs because of disability in the furnishing of facilities or services in connection with Plaintiffs' occupancy at the Union Avenue IRA, and/or aided, abetted, incited, compelled, and/or coerced said discrimination.
+261. The acts and omissions of the Staff Defendants and Defendant Linder as hereinbefore described, including without limitation failing to provide Plaintiffs with necessary and proper care and supervision, abusing and neglecting Plaintiffs, failing to detect and remedy the abuse and neglect of Plaintiffs, and failing to properly supervise one another, constituted discrimination against Plaintiffs because of disability in the furnishing of facilities or services in connection with Plaintiffs' occupancy at the Union Avenue IRA, and/or aided, abetted, incited, compelled, and/or coerced said discrimination.

-244. As a direct and proximate result of this discrimination, Plaintiffs sustained the damages hereinbefore alleged.
+262. As a direct and proximate result of this discrimination, Plaintiffs sustained the damages hereinbefore alleged.

-EIGHTH CAUSE OF ACTION

-New York City Human Rights Law (Against the Staff Defendants, the Supervisor Defendants, Defendant White, Defendant Morley, and Defendant Minter-Brooks in Their Individual Capacities)
+SEVENTH CAUSE OF ACTION New York City Human Rights Law (Against the Staff Defendants and Defendant Linder in Their Individual Capacities)